GitKraken Customer Story

 As a manager focused on the bigger picture, Workspaces immediately jumped out to Kyle.

 “I’m not eyeballs deep in the code anymore.
-But the thing I love in GitKraken Client is Workspaces.” said Fransham.
+But the thing I love in GitKraken Desktop is Workspaces.” said Fransham.
 “I can absolutely see the value, especially in onboarding.
 Join this workspace and clone it, and then it’s all there.”

 With GitKraken Workspaces, you can quickly onboard new team members by giving them 1 place to easily clone all their repos.
 Adding new team members to a shared Workspace provides all the context they need to dive into their work and start collaborating with the team.